Bill of Sale Requirements in New Hampshire

-If your vehicle has a title, you can use any Bill of Sale form.
-If your vehicle does not have a title, the DMV has a special Vehicle Sale/Transfer Report for you to use as a Bill of Sale.
+If your vehicle has a title, you can use any bill of sale form.
+If your vehicle does not have a title, the DMV has a special Report of Sale or Transfer of a Non Titled Motor Vehicle (Form TDMV 22A) for you to use as a bill of sale.

-The Bill of Sale is a contract that protects both the seller and the buyer by outlining the transaction.
-A completed Bill of Sale will include certain information:
+New Hampshire's bill of sale is a contract protecting both the seller and the buyer by outlining the transaction.
+A completed bill of sale includes certain information:

-- Names and addresses of the buying and selling parties.
+- Names and addresses of buyer and seller.

 - Date of transfer.

 Both the seller and the buyer will get a copy of the signed bill of sale.
 You will want to keep the bill of sale with your vehicle title and other warranty records.
 When you register the vehicle you will show the town clerk the bill of sale but it will be returned to you for your own records.